Synthetic G-jet-structures in modal homotopy type theory: Structures on -manifolds

-To realize the construction of the moduli space as a dependent sum, we need to note, that the definition of $G$-structures is actually a dependent type over $\BAut(M)$. \begin{lemma} There is a dependent type $\Gstr:\BAut(M)\to\mathcal U$ with $\Gstr(M')$ being the $G$-structures on $M'$. \end{lemma} \begin{proof} Since any $M':\BAut(M)$ is equivalent to $M$, it is merely a microformal $\DD_e$-space.
-It is very important that we can forget about the ``merely'' here because being a microformal $\DD_e$-space is already a proposition.
-The latter proposition contains the \emph{data} $\tau_{M'}:M'\to\BAut(\DD_e)$.
-This means we can just use our former definition of ``$\Gstr$''. \end{proof} This means that we can now construct the moduli spaces of $G$-structures and torsionfree $G$-structures in a nice way: \begin{definition} Let $M$ be a microformal $\DD_e$-space and $\iota:\BG\to\BAut(\DD_e)$ a pointed map. \begin{enumerate} \item The \notion{moduli space} of $G$-structures on $M$ is given as
+\begin{proof} Since any $M':\BAut(M)$ is equivalent to $M$, it is merely a formal $\DD_e$-space.
+Being a formal $\DD_e$-space is a proposition, so $\Gstr(M')$ is defined as desired. \end{proof}

+This means that we can now construct the moduli spaces of $G$-jet-structures and torsion-free $G$-jet-structures in a nice way: \begin{definition} Let $M$ be a formal $\DD_e$-space and $\chi:\BG\to\BAut(\DD_e)$ a pointed map. \begin{enumerate} \item The \notion{moduli space} of $G$-jet-structures on $M$ is given as